 Kanga Bush Camp: Our full report

-When it comes to activities, Kanga specialises in walking and tracking wildlife with top-quality professional guides.
-Game drives in open 4WD vehicles both in the early morning and in the evening are also available – as well as all-day drives for game-viewing in the area beside the Zambezi. .
-As an added bonus, Kanga has recently been granted permission to do night drives on their concession, which is not possible at any other camp located within Mana Pools National Park.
+When it comes to activities, this bushcamp specialises in walking safaris lead by top-level professional guides.
+Game drives in open 4WD vehicles in both the early morning and the evening are also available – as are all-day drives in the area beside the Zambezi.
+As an added bonus, Kanga is permitted to conduct night drives on their concession.

-Directions: Kanga Bush Camp can be reached by light aircraft from Harare or Victoria Falls, or by road transfer from Lusaka.
-The nearest airstrip is Dandawa, which is about 20 minutes' drive from the camp.
+- Kanga Bush Camp is generally reached by light aircraft; The nearest airstrip is Dandawa, which is about 20 minutes' drive from the camp.

 Food & drink